Skip to main content

 Using ResultedEvent

-Velocity uses the generalised ResultedEvent for events which have some sort of 'result'.
-The result type of the event is defined by its generic type; for example.
-PrivateMessageEvent implements ResultedEvent<ResultType>.
+Velocity uses the generalized ResultedEvent for events which have some sort of 'result'.
+The result type of the event is defined by its generic type; for example PrivateMessageEvent implements ResultedEvent<ResultType>.

 Some common result types are GenericResult, for simple allowed/denied results, and component results, used for events where the result may be denied with an accompanying reason (such as in a login event).